 Figure 19.
-State and Local Educational Appropriations and Net Tuition Revenue as a Percentage of Total Educational Revenue for Public Postsecondary Institutions in Minnesota (per FTE Student)
+State and Local Educational Appropriations and Net Tuition Revenue as a Percentage of Total Educational Revenue for Public Postsecondary Institutions in North Dakota (per FTE Student)

 State and student cost share.
-The student's share of the cost of enrollment currently exceeds the state's share, as net tuition revenue constitutes a relatively larger proportion of revenue among public colleges and universities (see Figure 19).
+The state assumes a larger share of the cost of enrollment compared to the student's share, as net tuition revenue constitutes a relatively smaller proportion of revenue among public colleges and universities (see Figure 19).